nztim/queue/readme.md

 `php artisan migrate` to run it and add the `queuemgrjobs` table

 Optional `.env` setting:
-- `QUEUEMGR_MAX_AGE` the maximum age (in hours) before `queuemgr:check` reports an error, default is 1 hour
-- `QUEUEMGR_EMAIL` set this to your email address to receive an message when `queuemgr:check` reports an error
 - `QUEUEMGR_ATTEMPTS` sets the default number of attempts for a job, default is 5 times

 ###Usage